epicallan/data-mining/readme.md

 duration
 run $ pages [args] to get data on a page forexample '$ pages MTNUG' gets you mtn's facebook page data

+if you are running these scripts on windows please note we are using unix shebangs at the top of the scripts which tell the parent shell which interpreter should be used to execute the script I am not sure of the windows eqivalents, please switch them up accordinfly with the windows eqivalent

 ```
 ## Todo